After-action review

-After action reviews in the NHS
+After action reviews in the British National Health Service

-In England’s National Health Service, AAR is increasingly used as a learning tool to promote patient safety and improve care, as outlined by Walker et al 2012.
+In the United Kingdom's National Health Service (NHS), AAR is increasingly used as a learning tool to promote patient safety and improve care, as outlined by Walker et al. 2012.
 In the UK and Europe other healthcare organisations, including pharmaceutical and medical technology businesses such as BD, are beginning to roll out their own AAR programmes.

-In 2008 a group of senior leaders within University College London Hospitals NHS Foundation Trust acted on the realization that bullying and blaming behaviours were impacting on safe and effective care.
+In 2008, a group of senior leaders within University College London Hospitals NHS Foundation Trust acted on the realization that bullying and blaming behaviours were impacting on safe and effective care.
 They commissioned the UCLH Education service to tackle the problem, and AAR was chosen as the tool to use.